Stanley5249/sugar/README.md

 ## Basic Usage

-This section is for those who are not familiar with other CLI libraries.

-Below a common header shared by the following examples.
+This section is for users unfamiliar with other CLI libraries.
+Below is a shared code snippet for the following examples.

 ```python
 from sugar import *